Contact us: firstname.lastname@example.org

 Dr. Lisa Harrison is an Associate Professor in the Department of Teacher Education at Ohio University where she serves as the Middle Childhood Education Program Coordinator.
 Dr. Harrison is co-editor of Middle School Journal, and is a member of the Association for Middle Level Education Board of Trustees.
 She also is the chair of the Professional Preparation Advisory Committee for AMLE.
 Her research interests are in socio-cultural issues relating to young adolescent development, equity-oriented teacher education, and teaching for social justice.
 Previous to entering higher education, Dr. Harrison taught middle school mathematics in Brooklyn, NY.

-Dr. Stacie Pettit is an Associate Professor in the Department of Teaching and Leading at Augusta University.
-She serves as the Middle School Program Coordinator and Collegiate Middle Level Association (CMLA) Advisor.
-Under her leadership, the AU CMLA chapter won the distinction of national host site for 2019-2021.
-She received the Outstanding Professor of Middle Level Education Award from NAPOMLE at the 2019 AMLE conference.
-Dr. Pettit received her undergraduate and doctoral degrees from the University of Georgia in Middle School Education and has 18 years of experience teaching middle school (math, language arts, and ESOL) or in higher education (University of Mississippi and AU).
-Dr. Pettit has taught over 30 different university courses on young adolescent development, active learning, and middle level programs and schools, among others.
-Her research interests include teaching English Language Learners (ELLs), PDS partnerships, and interdisciplinary initiatives such as Junior Model United Nations.
+Stacie K. Pettit, Ph.D. is an Associate Professor in the Department of Teaching and Leading at Augusta University.
+She serves as the Middle Grades Program and Masters in Education in Instruction Program Coordinator and Collegiate Middle Level Association advisor.
+In 2019, she received the Outstanding Professor of Middle Level Education Award from the National Association of Professors of Middle Level Education.
+Dr. Pettit received her degrees from the University of Georgia in Middle School Education and has 20 years of experience teaching middle school or in higher education.
+Her research interests involve meeting the needs of marginalized young adolescent populations.
 She is an executive board member and AMLE affiliate liaison for the Georgia Association of Middle Level Education (GAMLE).

 Mississippi State University